NullVoxPopuli/emberclear/README.md

 Written in ember for demonstration of
  - progressive web apps
- - server side rendering (via prember, since this is hosted on github pages)
+ - server side rendering (via prember, since this is statically hosted)
  - service workers
  - websockets
  - typescript